JokeyChen/GradeSourceChecker/README.md

 After doing so, run the setup process by typing:

 	./setup.py
-And type in the information specified by the prompt. **It is your own responsibility to make sure that the information is 100% correct.
+And type in the information asked by the prompt. **It is your own responsibility to make sure that the information is 100% correct.
 Incorrect input will result in undefined behavior.**

 Sender's name and receiver's name are for email message only.
 They would not affect the checking process.
 Sample output is in the *Example* section.